 [Source: Istiftaat (jurists’ decrees), alSayyid alSistani, p.
 192.]

 Other scholars have the same opinion (refer to Wearing Black In Shia Culture).
-There are no hadith to support this however.
-Neither will the scholars provide you with hadith if you enquire – because there aren’t any.

 To declare an act as mustahab requires either one of the following: